9 FAM 402.14

 9 FAM 402.14-7(C) Services for More Than One Employer

-If the beneficiary will work concurrently for more than one employer within the same time period, each employer must file a separate petition with its jurisdictional DHS Service Center, or one petitioner can petition for the entire itinerary.
+If the beneficiary will work concurrently for more than one employer within the same time period, each employer must file a separate petition with its jurisdictional DHS Service Center, or one petitioner can petition for the entire itinerary as an agent authorized by the other employers to file the petition as an agent.
 If the P alien is self-employed or there is a foreign employer, there must be a U.S. agent who acts as the petitioner (See 9 FAM 402.14-7(E) below).
-If an agent is the petitioner, he or she must have an itinerary and the contract when filing the petition.
+If an agent is the petitioner, he or she generally must have an itinerary and the contract when filing the petition.

 9 FAM 402.14-7(D) Change of Employer

 a.
-Petitions for P classification must include the name(s) of the beneficiary(ies) and other required information at the time of filing.
+Named Beneficiaries: Petitions for P classification must include the name(s) of the beneficiary(ies) and other required information at the time of filing.

 b.
 Multiple Beneficiaries: More than one beneficiary may be included on a P petition if they are members of a group seeking classification based on the reputation of the group as an entity, or if they will provide essential support to P-1, P-2, or P-3 beneficiaries performing in the same location and in the same occupation.

-9 FAM 402.14-7(G) Department of Homeland Security (DHS) Notification to Petitioner of Petition Approval
+9 FAM 402.14-7(H) Department of Homeland Security (DHS) Notification to Petitioner of Petition Approval

-DHS uses Form I-797, Notice of Action, to notify the petitioner that the P petition filed by the petitioner has been approved or that the extension of stay in P status for the employee has been granted.
+DHS uses Form I-797, Notice of Action, to notify the petitioner that the P petition filed by the petitioner has been approved or that the extension of stay in P status for the beneficiary has been granted.
 The approval notice should include the alien beneficiary's name and classification and the petition's period of validity.
-The petitioner may furnish Form I-797 to the employee for the purpose of making a visa appointment, or to facilitate the employee's entry into the United States, either initially or after a temporary absence abroad during the employee's stay in P status.
+The petitioner may furnish Form I-797 to the beneficiary for the purpose of making a visa appointment, or to facilitate the beneficiary's entry into the United States, either initially or after a temporary absence abroad during the beneficiary's stay in P status.

 9 FAM 402.14-8 Validity of P Petitions